joeymariano/rig/README.md

 SUBSYSTEM=="sound", ATTRS{idVendor}=="1686", ATTRS{idProduct}=="0045", ATTR{id}="ZoomL6"
 ```
 Then `sudo udevadm control --reload && sudo udevadm trigger`.
 Now the device always appears as `hw:ZoomL6` for ALSA-level tools (this does not affect sounddevice auto-detection).

+**Argon One DAC** — the Argon One V5 exposes a USB audio device (front 3.5mm jack).
+The controller auto-detects it and mirrors the FOH mix there as a stereo headphone feed.
+No configuration needed; if the DAC isn't found, it's skipped silently.

 ### 4. VirMIDI Kernel Module (MIDI bridge to Processing)